stephengold/Libbulletjme/README.md

             jcenter()
         }
         dependencies {
-            compile 'com.github.stephengold:Libbulletjme:3.0.8'
+            compile 'com.github.stephengold:Libbulletjme:3.0.12'
         }

  2. Download appropriate native libraries from [GitHub][latest].
-    You probably don't need all 34 files.
+    You probably don't need all 28 native libraries.
-    Start with the ReleaseSp library for your development environment (for instance, "Linux64ReleaseSp_libbulletjme.so" for 64-bit Linux).
+    Start with the ReleaseSp library for your development environment (for instance, "Linux64ReleaseSp_libbulletjme.so" for Linux on x86_64).

  3. Load the native library: